-The Members of the Sixth Executive Committee [2014- 2017] are as follows:
+The Members of the Seventh Executive Committee [2017- 2020] are as follows:

 Mr. Binod Parajuli is currently working as a Hydrologist at the Flood Forecasting Section of the Department of Hydrology and Meteorology, Kathmandu.
 He is a young hydrology analyst in Nepal.
 Mr. Parajuli has more than5 years’ experience in hydrological data processing, analysis and forecasting with special contribution in hydrological data publication and flood forecasting.
 Mr. Parajuli is Master Trainer of Trainees on Flood Early Warning System particularly the community based early warning system (CBEWS) in Nepal.
 Mr. Parajuli has given many technical presentations on Flood Early Warning System.
 He also publishes articles in local newspaper for societal benefits.
 Mr. Parajuli holds Master’s degree in Meteorology from Tribhuvan University with specialization in Water Resources Development and Planning.

 Mr. Madhav Dhakal is working at International Centre for Integrated Mountain Development (ICIMOD) as a Hydrologist.
 He has a background in hydrometeorology and water resource management.
 He has more than 15 years of experience in the field of hydro-meteorology, watershed management, spring shed management and soil & water conservation.
 He has published more 40 publications (research papers, book chapters and manuals/resource books) in the field of watershed management spring shed management, hydro-meteorology, and soil – water conservation and management, participatory on farm action research.